What is Nifty and Sensex? Stock Market Basics (For Beginners).

 - If Nifty goes down, this tells you that the stock price of most of the major stocks on NSE has gone down.

 |Before 2008-09 Recession||After Recession|

-The fall in the Sensex was analogous with the recession.
+The fall in the Sensex was analogous to the recession.
 Meaning, people were selling their shares and an economic crisis in the country.